Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the thermodynamic limit: Theory

-Introducing a transformation to the general payoff matrix~(\ref{eqn:abcdmatrix}) such that Nash equilibrium remains the same~\cite{Colin3}, and a one-to-one mapping between transformed payoff matrix and energy payoff matrix depicted in Eq.~(\ref{eqn:Isingmatrix}) can be brought about, we consider transforming the payoff's $a, b, c, d$ to $a+\lambda, b+\mu, c+\lambda, d+\mu$. $\lambda, \mu$ represent the transformation parameters, choosing $\lambda=-\frac{a+c}{2}$ and $\mu=-\frac{b+d}{2}$, we get
+Introducing a transformation to the general payoff matrix~(\ref{eqn:abcdmatrix}) such that Nash equilibrium remains the same~\cite{Colin3}, and a one-to-one mapping between transformed payoff matrix and energy payoff matrix depicted in Eq.~(\ref{eqn:Isingmatrix}) can be brought about. {We transform the payoff's $a, b, c, d$ to $a+\lambda, b+\mu, c+\lambda, d+\mu$, where $\lambda, \mu$ represent the transformation parameters.} Choosing $\lambda=-\frac{a+c}{2}$ and $\mu=-\frac{b+d}{2}$, we get

 Note that such a mapping preserves the Nash equilibrium of the game~\cite{galam}.
 Equating each matrix element of Eq.~(\ref{eqn:transformedpayoffmatrix}) with that of Eq.~(\ref{eqn:Isingmatrix}) provides a relation between payoffs and Ising parameters as,